-Note: Florida formerly used the term "unemployment tax," which is commonly used in other states.
-However, Florida now officially uses the term "reemployment tax."
+Different states have different rules and rates for UI taxes.
+Here are the basic rules for Florida's UI tax.
+(Note that Florida formerly used the term "unemployment tax," which is commonly used in other states.
+However, Florida now officially uses the term "reemployment tax.")

 You must report your business's initial employment in the month following the calendar quarter in which employment begins.
-You can register for an account with the DOR either online or on paper.
+You can register for an account with the DOR online.
 Once registered, you'll be issued a reemployment tax (RT) account number.

-Note: To establish your Florida UI tax account, you'll need a federal employer identification number (EIN).
+To establish your Florida UI tax account, you'll need a federal employer identification number (EIN).
 You can apply for an EIN at IRS.gov.
 Generally, if you apply online, you will receive your EIN immediately.

 The first three listed items are essentially the same rules that apply for liability under FUTA.
 Therefore, if you're liable under FUTA, you're likely liable for Florida reemployment taxes, and vice versa.

 One piece of good news is that Florida reemployment tax payments generally can be credited against your FUTA taxes.

 In contrast to other states, the wage base actually decreased in Florida in the last few years.
-Currently, the amount is stable at $7,000.
+Currently, the amount is stable at $7,000 (2023).
 However, it's always possible the rate will change again in the future.

 The state UI tax rate for new employers also can change from one year to the next.
-However, in recent years it has been stable at 2.7%.
+However, in recent years it has been stable at 2.7% (2023).
 That remains the rate until an employer has reported for approximately 10 quarters (two-and-a-half years).

 In Florida, reemployment tax reports and payments must be submitted by the end of the month following the calendar quarter for which the report is due.
 In other words, reports and payments are due by the following dates:

 You must file a report every quarter regardless of employment activity.
 If you had no employees for a particular quarter or all wages for a particular quarter were beyond the wage base (excess wages), you still must file a report.
-You will be subject to a penalty if you fail to file.
+You'll be subject to a penalty if you fail to file.

 You are required to post a notice (poster) regarding state unemployment claims in a place where all employees can see it.
-The poster provides basic information on who is eligible for unemployment compensation benefits and how to file an unemployment claim.
+The poster provides basic information on who's eligible for unemployment compensation benefits and how to file an unemployment claim.

 Employers who use independent contractors rather than hiring employees are not subject to the UI tax.
-However, it's important that you do not misclassify an employee as an independent contractor.
+However, it's important that you don't misclassify an employee as an independent contractor.

-You may decide that it's easiest to hand over responsibility for payroll, including UI taxes, to an outside payroll service.
+You might decide that it's easiest to hand over responsibility for payroll, including UI taxes, to an outside payroll service.
 If so, keep in mind that your business, or even you personally, may still be held directly responsible for mistakes made by an outside payroll company.